wangsj96/2017-ironhacks/README.md

 Map View:

-[Y] Basic Map with specific location: centered at the zipcode users entered.
+Basic Map with specific location: centered at the zipcode users entered.
-[Y/N] Markers for location of markets
+Markers for location of markets.
+Mouseover on marker to see the name.
+Click to see more information.
-[Y/N] Labels for markets' names
-[Y] InfoWindow to show detail information of a market

 Data Visualization: